sathvikpurushotham/projectplanner/README.md

 A project planner for team-work

-Based on tutorial by The Net Ninja
+Based on Marioplan tutorial by The Net Ninja

 Visit the page on https://sathvikpurushotham.github.io/projectplanner